-Lots of controversial speeches have been given on the matter of the safety of drinking water from a plastic bottle left in hot temperatures.
+Lots of controversial speeches have been given on the safety of drinking water from a plastic bottle left in a hot temperature.
 Sadly, most of these speeches have spread across social media in a fashion unfit to determine whether it is true or not.
 So, is it safe?

 According to actual scientific research, bottled waters can contain certain chemicals that may in fact lead to some health concerns.
 However, plastic bottles are rarely mass produced without the approval of a government body or an association.
 The International Bottled Water Association (IBWA) has issued multiple statements clarifying that “the claim that bottled water left in a hot car can be dangerous, most often spread by social media channels, such as Facebook messages or via email chains, is untrue.”